ssanj/describe/QUESTIONS.md

 What does it mean to have a private val within a case class?

 Why does None require an ascription (None: Option[T]) and none[T] does not?

+How do we convert between a class utils class and a describe class?
+ - load classes with class utils
+ - get currentRuntimeMirror
+ - cm.staticClass(className).toType.erasure
+ * The library has to be on the classpath for this to work.

+How do we get Classutils to read the correct classpath?